-So the question I ask myself constantly is this.
-What is republican violence now for?
+So the question (I ask myself constantly) is (this) - what is republican violence now for?
 What aim are the men of violence actually pursuing?
 And how can they imagine that violence will help them achieve it?

 The breaking of the ceasefire a year ago was a cynical and deliberate act.

-The myth that it was the inevitable result of inaction by the British and Irish Governments over the 18-month ceasefire has been comprehensively demolished by John Bruton in his Belfast Telegraph article on ...
-February.
-If any party showed no movement during that period of hope, it was precisely the IRA and Sinn Fein.
+The myth that it was the inevitable result of inaction by the British and

+Irish Governments over the 18-month ceasefire has been comprehensively demolished by John Bruton in his Belfast Telegraph article on

+11 February.
+If any (party) grouping showed no movement during that period of hope, it was precisely the IRA and Sinn Fein.

 Is it to bring about a united Ireland?
-But it is quite clear that there can be no bypassing the consent of the people of Northern Ireland, and that the British Government can never be bombed into giving up the Union.
+But it is quite clear that there can be no bypassing the consent of the people of Northern Ireland, and that the British Government can never be bombed into giving up the Union, which is sustained by consent.

 Is it to defend the nationalist community?
-It is hard to see, to put it no higher, how killing people and damaging the Province's economy helps the nationalist community from any point of view.
-The only effect of further violence may be to provoke a response from which the nationalist community will suffer too.
+It is hard to see, to put it no higher, how killing people and damaging the Province's economy and local services helps the nationalist community from any point of view.

+only) An effect of further violence may be to provoke a response from which the nationalist community will suffer too.

 Is it to force their way into talks?
 This is manifestly absurd, since the only obstacle to Sinn Fein joining the talks is the absence of a credible and lasting halt to the violence.
+Indeed, with a credible ceasefire, they could have been in at the start of the talks on 10 June last year.